venkat-ranganathan/projects/index.md

 ## Analog-to-Digital Converter {#Analog-to-Digital-Converter}

-Spring '21 Electronics final project
+Spring '21 Electronics final individual project

 Used LM741CN op-amps as comparators to convert an analog voltage signal ranging from 0 to 7 volts (including decimal values in between) into an equivalent digital, discrete signal (positive and negative whole numbers) output through